-Planning & Development services works with residents and businesses to ensure that their aspirations, goals and values are reflected in the natural and built environment.
+The Planning & Development department works with residents and businesses to ensure that their aspirations, goals and values are reflected in the natural and built environment.
 The department ensures the smart growth and development of Lethbridge by helping create places for residents to live, work and play.
-Planning and Development's work is guided by provincial legislation and City Council approved plans, policies and bylaws
+Planning and Development's work is guided by provincial legislation and City Council and Municipal Planning Commission approved plans, policies and bylaws